K0rosan/MSc-TBE-Thesis---Rosemary-Beetle/README.md

 # MSc Taxonomy, Biodiversity & Evolution - Final Research Project - The Rosemary Beetle Invasion
 A repository containing the contents for the final semester research project of Indi Rick, on the invasion dynamics of the rosemary beetle (Chrysolina americana).
-The associated presentation can be found clicking this link (ArcGIS StoryMaps: https://storymaps.arcgis.com/briefings/aa8b1c838de64819a3a2a21cf296ad21))
+The associated presentation can be found clicking this link ([ArcGIS StoryMaps]([url](https://storymaps.arcgis.com/briefings/aa8b1c838de64819a3a2a21cf296ad21)))

 # Contents